 Cut a square of your background material the same size as your felt square.
 Sew the two pieces together.

 These toe-up socks have an easy-to-remember 8 row repeat and can be adapted to your own gauge and heel.
+The pattern produces two little columns of butterflies on each foot.
 The stitch guide I have given throughout the notes is what fits perfectly for my feet – I am a UK size 3.5 and I knit on 2.5mm circulars.
-You will need to adjust the pattern to fit your own foot size/gauge.
+You may need to adjust the pattern to fit your own foot size/gauge.

 Fingering weight yarn